 Dip you pounded lion slice into the egg wash and then into the crushed crackers.
 Again I use a baggie and crush my crackers until they are quite fine.
 Let it sit and dry a bit before putting it into the oil.

 In a large skillet, heat the oil over medium high heat.
-Deep fry in vegetable oil until it is golden brown on both sides (4 to 5 minutes on each side).
+Deep fry in vegetable oil until it is golden brown on both sides.
 Drain well on a paper towel.
 Serve on a large toasted bun.
 I like just mustard, ketchup and pickle on mine.
 They are usually served with a slice of onion on the side.
 Some people like them with mayo, lettuce and a tomato.
 My son likes a slice of American cheese on his.
 They are usually served with French fries in a basket.
 If they are too big, I end up cutting it in half and taking half of it home for my supper or sharing it.

 brag about having the biggest and best one in the state and if I see them on the menu I